Nondango is NP-Complete: Idea of the Proof

 \section{Idea of the Proof}

-Given a formula, we will transform it into a Nondango puzzle.
-In the puzzle grid, each variable and each clause are represented by a column (called a \textit{variable column}) and a row (called a \textit{clause row}), respectively.
-In each clause row, there is a rectangular region of height 1 consisting of the whole row.
-Inside the region, we place three stones at columns corresponding to the three variables appearing in that clause (see Figure \ref{fig1}).
+Given a 1-in-3-SAT+ formula, we will transform it into a Nondango puzzle.
+In the puzzle grid, each variable and each clause is represented by a column (called a \textit{variable column}) and a row (called a \textit{clause row}), respectively.
+In each clause row, a rectangular region of height 1 consists of the whole row.
+Inside the region, we place three circles (called \textit{variable circles}) at columns corresponding to the three variables appearing in that clause (see Figure \ref{fig1}).

-A true literal and a false literal are represented by a black stone and a white stone, respectively.
-The constraint that exactly one literal in each clause is true is equivalent to the constraint that exactly one stone in that region is black.
-However, a more challenging task is to force every stone in each variable column to have the same color (which is equivalent to the constraint that each variable must have the same truth value in every clause it appears).
+We interpret a black (resp. white) circle in a Nondango solution as a true (resp. false) literal.
+The constraint that exactly one literal in each clause is true is equivalent to that exactly one circle in that region is black.
+However, a more challenging task is to force every circle in each variable column to have the same color (which is equivalent to that each variable must have the same truth value in every clause it appears).
 We will show how to construct gadgets to enforce this constraint in the next section.